mturner556/caesar-cipher/README.md

-# caeser-cipher
+# caesar-cipher
-A caeser cipher built in Ruby.
+A caesar cipher built in Ruby.